Vintagemotors/Rhythia-Patched/README.md

 - `discord_game_sdk.dll`
 - `discord_game_sdk.dylib`
 - `discord_game_sdk.so` (__rename to `libdiscord_game_sdk.so`__)\
+-
-  When you inevitably find bugs if you can fix them please submit a PR Thanks
+  When you inevitably find bugs... if you can fix them please submit a PR Thanks

 When building for MacOS you have to make an exception to allow it to run by running this command in the terminal: